necrqum/Cashbook/README.md

 - [ ] add advanced error-handling

 ## Overview:
-CB [Cashbook] is a tool *100%* written in [batch](https://en.wikipedia.org/wiki/Batch_file).
+CB [Cashbook] is a tool written in [Batch](https://en.wikipedia.org/wiki/Batch_file) and [Powershell](https://en.wikipedia.org/wiki/PowerShell).

-> This application provides a simple way to track all cash transactions of a business or individual. > It serves as both a journal and a ledger, capturing all cash inflows and outflows, including cash > receipts (money coming in) and cash payments (money going out).
-Therefore it saves
+> This application provides a simple way to track all cash transactions of a business or individual.
+It serves as both a journal and a ledger, capturing all cash inflows and outflows, including cash receipts (money coming in) and cash payments (money going out).
+Therefore it saves time

 ## Contents:
 1. [Resources](#resources)